M4rotte/docker-centreon/README.md

 ## More things to try

+### Nginx

- - Use Nginx in place of Apache
+Use Nginx in place of Apache

+### Directory structures

- - Remove all unused filed in /centreon (upstream default configuration mostly).
+Remove all unused filed in /centreon (upstream default configuration mostly).
 Just to be sure we know precisely which files are needed by the Centreon application and which files aren’t…

+### Alpine for poller

+Maybe Alpine is well fitted to act as a poller.
+Booting fast is more important for a poller than for a bdd or central, so it makes sense.
+But, this poller would may not be able to run any programme which can’t be compiled against ulibc.

 ### Centreon installation

 Master all the Centreon toolchain, middleware + applications, from PHP to Centreon, by following the different upstreams and installing from source.
+Search for compile-time optimisations and intersting features we could benefit, or, features we can disable to save some ressources.

  - PHP
  - MariaDB